tarwn/lessthandot-hugo/blogs/content/posts/2011-12-30-2011-that-time-i-packed.md

 **Attend PASS Summit**

-I wrote, “This is the year I go and take PASS Summit by storm.”
+I wrote, "This is the year I go and take PASS Summit by storm."
 All I can say is: done.

 **Support Cool Community Projects**